Overview

 6. Time Boxing

-Assigning specific time slots for tasks trains your brain to focus on one task at a time, improving productivity and minimizing procrastination.
+Assigning specific time slots for tasks trains your brain to focus on one task at a time, improving productivity and minimising procrastination.

 7. Mindful Eating